SUICIDE OR SURVIVE

 Throughout the past year, Suicide or Survive have moved our programmes to an online platform, so that we can continue to reach more people during lockdown.
 We are running WRAP level 1 online through zoom and canvas and this is at a reduced fee of €35 for the programme.
 The programme will be split over four days.
 For more informaiton please get in touch with us or visit our booking calendar here

 WRAP Programme Upcoming Events

-If you would like to come along to one of our WRAP Programmes but don’t see a date suitable – please register your interest below and we will keep you informed on upcoming WRAPs in your community!
+If you would like to come along to one of our WRAP Programmes but don’t see a date suitable on the programme calendar – please register your interest below and we will keep you informed on upcoming WRAPs in your community!